Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-07-Implement-DLP-Browser-Extensions .md

 1. Press any key to continue.
 This will close the Command Prompt window.

-1. Back in the Onboarding page from the Microsoft Defender portal, under the section "2.
+1. Back in the Onboarding page, under the section "2.
 Run a detection test", copy the detection test script by selecting the **Copy** button.

     ![Picture 1](../media/image_55.png)